What Speed Does It Take to Die in a Car Crash?

 How to stop speeding and prevent deaths in car crashes

 Also, do your best to have a calm state of mind and show patience when driving.
 Don’t let yourself get consumed by anger when encountering the unsafe and aggressive driving behavior of others.
-Also, to ensure that you are attentive to the posted speed limit, ensure that you are well-rested before driving.
+Also, to ensure you are attentive to the posted speed limit, make sure you are well-rested before driving.